AppEasyX/Easy-X/README.md

 ###Plentiful Tools
-Includes a plurality of third party tools and many tools, they solve the mostcomplex problem
+Includes a plurality of third party tools and many tools, they solve the mostcompl EasyX problem

 ###Local Document